hakavlad/change-max-reclaim-retries/README.md

 This patch replaces MAX_RECLAIM_RETRIES in `mm/internal.h` by a new sysctl knob `vm.max_reclaim_retries` with default value 16.

-This patch may be applies to Linux 5.4 - 5.11.
+This patch may be correctly applied to Linux 5.4-5.11.